 Women as Protector of Society’s Values

 The women as protector of values view see social pressure as a constraint on how women communicate.
-Simply, women use more standard forms of their language then men because women are expected to behave better.
+Simply, women use more standard forms of their language than men because women are expected to behave better.
 It is thrust upon women to serve as an example for their community and especially for their children.

 This answer is considered correct but depends highly on context.
 For example, this idea falls a part most frequently when women communicate with their children.
 The informal and intimate setting often leads to most women using the vernacular aspects of their language.